JPCodeCraft/AlbionFreeMarketTutorials/tutorials/begginer/begginer.md

 - Combat fame is easy to get (just kill mobs)
 - Gathering fame takes FOREVER (especially T5→T6)
 - One T6 gathering node can earn you 500k-1M silver per hour
-- Combat specs give you maybe 50 more IP, gathering specs give you double resources

 **The Smart LP Strategy:**